ahmedmagds/WhatsGNU/README.md

   -t, --tophits         create a file of top 10 genomes with hits -s STRAINHITS, --strainhits STRAINHITS
-                        check how many hits you get from a particular strain,you have to use it with -t -b, --hits            create a file of each protein with all hits from the database,large file (~ 1 Gb for 3000 pts) -c [CCST_TYPING], --CCST_typing [CCST_TYPING]
+                        check how many hits you get from a particular strain,it has to be used with -t -b, --hits            create a file of each protein with all hits from the database,large file (~ 1 Gb for 3000 pts) -c [CCST_TYPING], --CCST_typing [CCST_TYPING]